Skip to main content

 }

-You can learn more about payment parameters in the PayPal documentation.
+More about payment parameters can be found in the PayPal documentation.

-- Drag the "http request" node to the workspace and connect it to the node from the previous step.
+• Drag the "http request" node onto the workspace and connect it to the node from the previous step.

 This request is needed to obtain the "access_token".

-You can learn more about authentication in the PayPal documentation.
+More about authentication can be found in the PayPal documentation.

-- Drag the "function" node to the workspace and connect it to the node from the previous step.
+• Drag the "function" node onto the workspace and connect it to the node from the previous step.

 In this example, we form a request to create a payment link based on data from the previous nodes.